Nathaniel Rich (merchant adventurer): Death

 Rich died before 26 May 1636.
 It was rumoured to Mathew Cradock that overdoses from an antimonial cup from Massachusetts hastened his end.
 In his will he named several of the Rich (Warwick) family.
 He also left money and lands in the Bermudas to maintain schools there.
 He desired to be buried at Stondon Massey, Essex, the manor of which he purchased in around 1610.
-He left the manor to his nephew Nathaniel Rich, son of his brother Robert who had pre-deceased him.
+He left the manor to his nephew Nathaniel Rich, son of his brother Robert Rich who had pre-deceased him.